sfoxhq/slate/source/index.html.md

   "status": "Started"
 }
 ```
-This is a market order request to sell certain quantity of bitcoin.
+This is a market order request to sell certain quantity of crypto assets.
 Since this is a "Sell Now" order, it will execute immediately.

 ### HTTP Request